SUSTAINABILITY – OUR APPROACH AND KPIs

 - 100% of Revolution laundry machines worldwide use organic detergent

-The Group is committed to ethical behaviour, respect for human rights and the fight against discrimination within its own activities or through the activities of its subcontractors.
-The Group aims to support local economic development and to forge appropriate partnerships in the territories in which it operates.
-Our aim is to be a value chain rather than a production chain, and to serve as many people as possible.
+ME Group is committed to ethical behaviour, respect for human rights and the fight against discrimination within its own activities or through the activities of its subcontractors.
+We aim to support local economic development and to forge appropriate partnerships in the territories in which it operates, to be a value chain rather than a production chain, and to serve as many people as possible.

 Inclusivity in action

 ME Group supports people’s right to easily and independently access public places and services.
 All our photobooths have been designed in a way that is user-friendly for persons with reduced mobility.
 In addition, we have created a universal booth that meets the special needs of a wide variety of people (including people who use wheelchairs, people of different heights and people who use hearing aids).
 Our universal booths account for 12% of all our machines in operation.
 ME Group is proud to have the right to use the ACCEV label, created by APF France Handicap and CRIDEV®, which endorses the concept of High Quality of Use for All® for accessibility and living spaces.

 - All our Mitsubishi printers and photo booths are repaired by Fontaine Insertion, a company that specialises in employing people with disabilities (80% of its staff are people with a disability)

 - Donations to associations: 30 laundry machines are available free of charge to hospitals and the Red Cross in England

 - An inclusive approach to help people with disabilities

 - 12% of the total fleet of photo booths comprises our Universal booth